The Fresh Prince of Bel-Air: Development

 Andy Borowitz and his wife, Susan, are credited as the series' creators.
 Andy Borowitz, who was on a contract with NBC, was selected by Tartikoff to write the pilot.
 He based Will's cousins on Quincy Jones's daughters, and named Carlton after his friend Carlton Cuse.
 In 2015, he remarked that "it was written and taped in about three weeks, start to finish, and somehow it worked.
 It was just an explosion of really good luck."

 The pilot episode began taping on May 1, 1990.
 Season 1 first aired in September 1990, and ended in May 1991.
 The series finale was taped on Thursday, March 21, 1996, and aired on Monday, May 20, 1996.

 The theme song "Yo Home to Bel Air" was written and performed by Smith under his stage name, The Fresh Prince.
 The music was composed by Quincy Jones, who is credited with Smith at the end of each episode.
 The music often used to bridge scenes together during the show is based on a similar chord structure.

 In seasons 1, 5 and 6, the credits would be played over still frames from the episode that aired and was accompanied by an instrumental version of the main theme that played in the background.
 In seasons 2–4, the music and stills were dropped, and the credits were now played over bloopers from the episode.

 The series also occasionally touches on serious social issues, such as child abandonment, racial profiling, gun ownership, substance use disorder, driving under the influence, social inequality, mortality rate, interracial marriage, sexism, age disparity in sexual relationships, white privilege, police brutality, African-American history, social justice, body shaming, ageism, judgement, sex education, grief, and leaving the nest.

+Though not a spinoff, The Fresh Prince was described by CNBC reporter Carl Quintanilla and Norman Lear in 2016 as being in the same "universe" as The Cosby Show and A Different World.
+However, according to Hilary Banks actress Karyn Parsons, the show was actually intended to be different from previous "black family" shows such as not only Diff'rent Strokes, but also The Cosby Show.
+Speaking with The Independent in July 2020, Parsons stated that "Our show was a little more irreverent – we were definitely sillier and the characters were broader.”